BerriAI/litellm-relay/README.md

 # LiteLLM Relay

-LiteLLM Relay is a proxy that you can install on all your employees machines to start tracking all AI Usage.
-Install LiteLLM Relay on all devices it detects AI Usage and routes it to LiteLLM AI Gateway.
-This enables LiteLLM AI Gateway to become your single pane of glass for all AI Usage in your company.
+LiteLLM Relay is a proxy you install on employee machines.
+It detects AI traffic from tools like Notion AI, Perplexity, and OpenClaw, and routes it to your LiteLLM AI Gateway.
+This makes the Gateway a single pane of glass for all AI usage in your company (including shadow AI).

 ## Supported MDMs